 SharePoint Implementation Tip # 3: Move away from folder structure and into metadata

 If you are making such a huge leap anyway (by moving your business to SharePoint), you have to consider new, modern ways to organize your content.
 I advise that you leverage the power of SharePoint by moving away from folder structure and into Metadata.
-Example above (Policies and Procedures site) is a great candidate for it.
-While metadata concept can be intimidating for your users who are used to storing documents in folders, the example above is a great way to “ease” them into the concept.
+The example above (Policies and Procedures site) is a great candidate for it.
+While the metadata concept can be intimidating for your users who are used to storing documents in folders, the example above is a great way to “ease” them into the concept.
 Why?
 Because typically, policies and procedures is an easily structured data set.
 It is far easier to wrap your heads around this than any other data you have.

 Do I need to move everything to metadata?
 Being a SharePoint metadata advocate and author of very popular “12 reasons folders in SharePoint are a bad idea” blog post, it would seem that metadata is the only way to go in SharePoint.
 Not necessarily.
 The rule of thumb is to move from folders to metadata only if data can be structured and is shareable with lots of people in an organization.
-Example: If you have Marketing department site with 2 people working in that department, responsible for company’s logos and marketing brochures, and folders work just fine for them, don’t convert them to metadata – let them continue their work in folder environment (unless you want to your users to hate SharePoint).
-On another hand, if you want to share those same marketing materials with the rest of organization and present in a logical manner with beautiful user interface – surfacing them up on a separate Marketing Portal in a metadata format might be a good idea.
+Example: If you have Marketing department site with two people working in that department, responsible for company’s logos and marketing brochures, and folders work just fine for them, don’t convert them to metadata – let them continue their work in folder environment (unless you want to your users to hate SharePoint).
+On another hand, if you want to share those same marketing materials with the rest of the organization and present in a logical manner with the beautiful user interface – surfacing them up on a separate Marketing Portal in a metadata format might be a good idea.

 SharePoint Implementation Tip # 4: Let your users/employees determine your next phase of the SharePoint implementation.

 Once you rolled out Phase I, start soliciting feedback from users right away.
 As they become more comfortable with SharePoint, ask them which site or functionality they would like to see next.
 You will score lots of points in the User Adoption department and will automatically get their buy-in for the next phase.
-May be it will be a Department site.
-Or may be a team or project site.
-Or may be a site to share files with external vendors.
+Maybe it will be a Department site.
+Or maybe a team or project site.
+Or maybe a site to share files with external vendors.
 Whatever it is, you will have a pipeline of phases / work cut out for yourself with buy-in from employees (which is most important!)